 Our mien: serious.
 Focused.
 Determined.

 This year, we’re ahead of schedule.
 I think.
 I hope.
-Here, now I’m feeling awkward and unsure all of a sudden, so take a look at this picture of turnips, won’t you?
+Here, now, I’m feeling awkward and unsure all of a sudden, so take a look at this picture of turnips, won’t you?

 These babies, planted in the rich soil in the hoop house, got big!

-Oh!
-At the end of the article, I’ve attached one of my favorite ways to prepare turnips!
-So be sure to check it out.
-I actually fixed this recipe last night, for roasted veg, and it went so fast down my hungry family’s gullets that I didn’t get a picture of it!
+At the end of this post, I’ve attached one of my favorite recipes for how to prepare turnips and other roots, so be sure to check it out.
+I made this fabulous recipe last night, in fact, adding lots of different roots (as indicated in the recipe) and it went so quickly down my hungry family’s gullets that I didn’t get a picture of it!

-People usually discard the leaves, but don’t.
+People usually discard the leaves, but don’t!
 The green leafy tops of turnips are also edible and can be cooked in a lot of ways.
 They are also very easy to prepare.

 After cutting the greens, wash them in cold water, making sure that no grit is left.
 Shake to get rid of excess moisture.
 Cut off the thick, tough stem and throw it away.
 To eliminate tiny insects that might have clung to the leaves, soak the leaves in salted cold water for a few minutes.
 Wash again in running water and drain.

 You can use Ziploc bags or any freezer grade bags to store the turnip greens in your refrigerator.
 These should keep as long as five days if your ‘fridge has been set at a temperature between 32 and 34 degrees F.